Environment and health, the Region’s commitment to strengthen prevention of environmental and climatic risks — Health-breakinglatest.news-Breaking Latest News

 The Regional Health Protection System (SRPS) in Emilia-Romagna

-The functions of the SRPS System of Emilia-Romagna are insured by Collective Prevention and Public Health Sector of the Region, with two other Regional General Directorates: Territorial and environmental care e Agriculture, hunting and fishing; besides the Departments of Public Health of Local Health Trusts e Arpae.
+The functions of the SRPS System of Emilia-Romagna are insured by Collective Prevention and Public Health Sector of the Region, with two other Regional General Directorates: Territorial and environmental care e Agriculture, hunting and fishing; in addition to Departments of Public Health of Local Health Trusts e Arpae.

 The SRPS system is completed by the laboratories of the Experimental Zooprophylactic Institute of Lombardy and Emilia-Romagna, of the Institute for Scientific Hospitalization and Care (IRCCS) – University Hospital of Bologna (Occupational and environmental toxicology of Occupational Medicine and Microbiology Unit) and that of the local health authority of Romagna (UO Microbiology).
 To these public structures is added the Marine Research Center Foundation (CRM) of Cesenatico (FC).